joshuaeckroth/csci431-website/notes/prolog-resolution.md

 How does Prolog determine whether `k(Y)` is true (provable)?
 That is, how does Prolog determine the value for `Y` that makes the query true?

-Its search process can be see in this graphic.
+Its search process can be see in the graphic below.
 The process is as
 follows:

 1. Create a temporary variable `_G34` (randomly-named) to stand in